Australia's most popular streaming service is going to empty your pocket even more.Read more…

 Unfortunately, there are a few obstacles between you and ultra HD streaming, and some of them can be quite pricey.
 This is everything you’ll need to begin streaming Netflix Australia in ultra HD.

 A 4K television.
 It might be obvious to some, but yes, you are going to need a 4K-ready television to make the most of the premium Netflix package.
 In 2015, 4K televisions became all the rage, much like the curved screens and 3D TVs before them.
-Today, you can get 4K televisions from as low as $539 (42 inch Agora 4K Smart LED TV from Kogan), though anything of higher quality is likely to hurt your wallet.
+Today, you can get 4K televisions from as low as $500, though you'll still pay a premium for certain brands and sets that feature more advanced technology.

 Can your broadband handle it?

-To be honest, probably not.
-Ultra HD streaming requires a steady 25Mbps.
-The problem is, most Australians would scoff at a 25Mbps connection, because 25Mbps is the absolute maximum speed ADSL2+ can reach.
-If you don't live a stone’s throw away from the exchange (and your Wi-Fi is running nothing but ultra HD Netflix) you’re pretty much out of luck – unless you’re one of the lucky few who already have NBN installed at their address.
-Not sure whether you're eligible for NBN?
-Check your address with our NBN tracker.
+Ultra HD streaming requires a steady 25Mbps broadband connection.
+That's a no-go for ADSL connections, since 25Mbps is the absolute maximum speed ADSL2+ can reach.
+If you don't live a stone’s throw away from the exchange (and your Wi-Fi is running nothing but ultra HD Netflix) you’re pretty much out of luck.

 Ultra HD Netflix streaming uses an estimated 7GB per hour.
 That is massive.
 If you watch 1.5 hours of Netflix every night, that’s 325.5GB per month.
-Taking into account data usage for general browsing and other downloads, you’re going to want a minimum of 500GB per month.
-How much is that going to cost you?
-Roughly $60 per month.
-Here are a few providers who offer Tier 2 500GB plans at a reasonable price.
+Taking into account data usage for general browsing and other downloads, you’re going to want a minimum of 500GB per month, though ideally you'll want an unlimited data cap to save yourself the headache of excess data charges or throttling.

 Your TV must have HDCP 2.2